First, we talk breakfast

 - Strain and return infused liquid to pot with half of the granulated sugar.

-- In a heat-proof bowl, stir together egg yolks and second half of sugar.
+- In a heat-proof bowl, stir together egg yolks and remaining sugar.

 - Strain once more to remove any curdled egg yolk, and add vanilla extract or vanilla bean paste, if using.